Jeli04/CS100-Final-Project/README.md

 ## Project Description

 The idea of having an efficient way to track your tasks is for some people the cornerstone of their productivity, that’s why we see this project as an important contribution.
-The interesting aspects of this project is ultimately going to come from learning about how to interact with users in an efficient way.
-Keeping in mind how users interact with our software is something that we will have to learn very quickly, and that experience within itself is an interesting goal.
-Another thing to note about our project is that it will be a free and open source project, which isn’t very common amongst many productivity applications.
+The goal of our task manager is to provide users with an efficent way to list their tasks in a prioritized manner, store a student's courses and their respective assignments, and keep track of the events they need to attend.
+Another thing to note about our project is that it is a free and open source project, which isn’t very common amongst many productivity applications.

 We plan on developing our project in the terminal using C++.
 Our project will have a terminal interface that allows the user to input their choices through input streams.